- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 Siargao Island is located east of the Philippines, just south of the central belt, with several category five hotel resorts.

-Siargao has great fishing for species of yellowfin tuna, skipjack tuna, jack, giant trevally, dorado, and marlin.
+Siargao has great fishing for yellowfin tuna, skipjack tuna, jack, giant trevally, dorado, and marlin species.
 The best time to fish is between March and May.
 Siargao is most famous for its sailfish!

 Dorado can also be caught from August to November using trolling methods.